Is there EVIDENCE that dogs can reliably detect c-diff?

 How do you confirm / verify?

-We take a swab with Hardy Diagnostic's Banana Broth.
-It's fragile and temperature sensitive so we use a COLD travel case with 2 dozen vials.
+We take a swab and verify with a handy growth medium from Hardy Diagnostics .
+It's temperature sensitive so we use a travel case with 2 dozen vials.

 Will your dog(s) be disruptive or cause harm?